oddbird/oddsite/content/birds/jonny.rst

   `Jonny Gerig Meyer`_
   is an architect of clean,
-  well-tested JavaScript web applications, and a brewer of delicious IPA's.
+  well-tested JavaScript web applications, and a brewer of delicious IPAs.

   .. _Jonny Gerig Meyer: /authors/jonny/
 summary: |